 Thomas A. Rando, MD, PhD

 Dr. Rando is a Professor in the Department of Neurology and Neurological Sciences at Stanford University.
-He is Chief of the Neurology Service at the VA Palo Alto Health Care System, director of the Rehabilitation R&D program, and PI on the Innovative Rehabilitative Strategies for Muscle Dysfunction VA Research Enhancement Awards Program (REAP).
+He is Chief of the Neurology Service at the VA Palo Alto Health Care System where he is also the director of the Rehabilitation R&D program.
 He is an adjunct faculty member in the McGowan Institute for Regenerative Medicine at the University of Pittsburgh.
-Dr. Rando received a Bachelor of Arts, MD and a PhD from Harvard University.
+Dr. Rando received his AB, MD, and a PhD degrees from Harvard University.
 He completed his residency in Neurology at the University of California, San Francisco, where he served as Chief Resident.
 From 1991-1994, he completed a post-doctoral fellowship in the Department of Molecular Pharmacology at Stanford University.